frederikvig/nyum/_recipes/boller.md

 ---

-> Put oven on 225 celsius (425 fahrenheit) and bake for 11-12 minutes.
+> Preheat oven to 225 celsius (425 fahrenheit) and bake for 11-12 minutes.

 ---